 Net sales increased \$24,852,000 or 8% to \$353,187,000 in fiscal 2002 from \$328,335,000 in fiscal 2001.
-Excluding the sales benefit from the acquisition of Uptown Bakery in November 2000, sales would have increased approximately 6.5%.

-We have four reportable segments, as disclosed in the
+We have four reportable segments, as disclosed in the notes to the consolidated financial statements: Food Service, Retail Supermarkets, The Restaurant Group and Frozen Beverages.

-notes to the consolidated financial statements: Food Service, Retail Supermarkets, The Restaurant Group and Frozen Beverages.
+The Chief Operating Decision Maker for Food Service, Retail

-The Chief Operating Decision Maker for Food Service, Retail Supermarkets and The Restaurant Group and the Chief Operating Decision Maker for Frozen Beverages monthly review and evaluate operating income and sales in order to assess performance and allocate resources to each individual segment.
+Supermarkets and The Restaurant Group and the Chief Operating Decision Maker for Frozen Beverages monthly review and evaluate operating income and sales in order to assess performance and allocate resources to each individual segment.
 In addition, the Chief Operating Decision Makers review and evaluate depreciation, capital spending and assets of each segment on a quarterly basis to monitor cash flow and asset needs of each segment.